joaogui1/fastax/examples/README.md

 truly capable of.

-[Xor with MLP](xor.ipynb), this example is based on Colin Raffel's great introductory blog post (You don't know JAX)[https://colinraffel.com/blog/you-don-t-know-jax.html], but using fastax's layers and utilities instead of coding everything from 0.
+[Xor with MLP](xor.ipynb), this example is based on Colin Raffel's great introductory blog post [You don't know JAX](https://colinraffel.com/blog/you-don-t-know-jax.html), but using fastax's layers and utilities instead of coding everything from 0.

 [Simple Long Short-Term Memory example](lstm.ipynb), this example is the one created by